 As far as cooking goes, I am by no means a gourmet chef—I’ve always been more of a baker than a cook.
 That said, some of my specialties include cereal, salad from a bag, spaghetti and sometimes, if I’m feeling ambitious, chicken.
-So when it comes to meal prep, I need all the help I can get, which is why I was both anticipating and slightly apprehensive about last night’s cooking class.
+So when it comes to meal prep, I need all the help I can get, which is why I was both anticipating and slightly apprehensive about last night’s cooking class on my tour of France.

 We arrived at Tours a Table, a culinary school and restaurant in the city of Tours, ready to slice, dice and most importantly, eat!
 After donning our aprons, we split into two groups, one to make the appetizer and the other dessert.
 In the spirit of trying new things, I decided to branch out and put myself on appetizer duty.